How to Scale an Engineering Team in a Startup?

 You can have the best recruiters on your side, but even they cannot salvage you in such situations.

-Our attrition rate for the team was Zero for 3-4 years.
+Our attrition rate for the whole team was Zero for 3-4 years.
 Beyond aligning team members to product vision & mission, keeping them challenged in their work helped us achieve this feat.
 There was a strong focus on quality and value addition to the product for which one had to think beyond just the day-to-day deliverables.
-Staying on the top of technology helped us to provide innovative solutions to hard problems.
+Staying on the top of technology helped us to provide innovative solutions to hard problems and in building resilient systems.
 This also kept team members engaged.
 Using Big Data technologies to solve analytics problems & real-time campaign pacing engine turned out to be a game-changer for us.
 Often rotating people within the team helped in productivity and faster technological growth.